 Rachel’s drive to be positively effective on a grander scale, is fueled by connecting, collaborating, engaging, supporting and promoting those taking action for global regeneration.
 A project dear to her heart and fueled

-- The same Boat Radio: Rachel hosts a weekly 2 hour radio show on WIOF LP Woodstock 104 A Community Powered, Pacifica affiliated, radio station in Woodstock.
+- The same Boat Radio:—Radio Host: Rachel hosts a weekly 2 hour radio show on WIOF LP Woodstock 104 A Community Powered, Pacifica affiliated, radio station in Woodstock.

 - Work That Reconnects—Toward Greater Solidarity & Inclusion: Rachel is part of a group of facilitators who have been exploring ways that the facilitation of the Work That Reconnects (WTR) has reflected the industrial growth society’s patterns of harm.
 The intention of this exploration is to more fully recognize, address, and reframe the ways that power, privilege, and oppression appear within WTR spaces in order to develop the WTR and its facilitators.

-- Haiku For Thought: A collection of Inspi-Rach-ional Haiku—Written, designed, packaged and released by Rachel.
+- Haiku For Thought: A collection of Inspi-Rach-ional Haiku—Written, designed, packaged in a deck and released by Rachel.
+(Currently gearing up for the second printing)